owncloud/ocis/docs/ocis/adr/0016-files-metadata.md

 * Good, because metadata is stored in the filesystem
 * Good, because consistency is easy to maintain
 * Good, because the data is attached to the file and survives file operations like copy and move
+* Good, because a storage backup also covers the file metadata
 * Bad, because we could hit the filesystem limit
 * Bad, because changes to extended attributes are not atomic